 Individual house elements in the logo imply the construction, repair, or restoration processes in which community residents and volunteers from the USA participate.

 The organization’s name is split into two levels on the left.
 The word “Habitat” is more prominent, while “For Humanity” is in smaller, flowing letters.
-“Habitat” represents a decent place to live, pointing to cities and communities as man-made ecosystems the organization helps build.
+“Habitat” refers to a decent place to live, highlighting cities and communities as man-made ecosystems that the organization helps build.

 Font and Colors